 - Timber Piles

 - Steel Piles

 - Composite Piles

-Timber piles are placed under water level.
+Timber piles are the types of piled foundations that are placed under the water level.
 They last for approximately about 30 years.
 They can be rectangular or circular in shape.
 Their diameter or size can vary from 12 to 16 inches.
-The length of the pile is usually 20 times of the top width.
+The length of the pile is usually 20 times the top width.

 They are usually designed for 15 to 20 tons.
 Additional strength can be obtained by bolting fish plates to the side of the piles.

 - Timber piles of regular size are available.

 - Low possibility of damage.